xtt28/mybca/README.md

 ## Production deployment

-At the moment, there is no official deployment of this software.
+The official deployment of this software is located at <https://mybca.link>

 ## Features

 ### External data

 - Shows daily lunch data, sourced from Nutrislice REST API
-- Shows bus location data scraped from BCA bus location Google Sheet
+- Shows bus location data scraped from BCA bus location Google Sheet on new tab and bus summary page
 - Server-side caching of data sourced from external providers

 ### User interface